Magic Mac & Cheese | The Dairy Detox

 The wonderful thing about this dish is that it’s perfect for serving as a side or sprucing up to be a main course.
 Need some tips for dressing up your vegan mac?
 We’ve got you covered!

 • Get a Little Green – Vegetables and greens go gorgeously alongside a huge bowl of creamy vegan mac!
-If a fresh salad is striking your fancy, then our How to Make A Vegan Superhero Salad guide is excellent for planting some serious seeds for fun and delicious ideas.
+If a fresh salad strikes your fancy, then our How to Make A Vegan Superhero Salad guide is excellent for planting some serious seeds for fun and delicious ideas.
 If you’re craving something on the warmer side, may we suggest some Roasted AsparagusSpicy Sesame Sautéed Kale, or even Cheezy Kale Chips for some crunch?

 • Pile on the Protein – If you’re wanting some more protein in your vegan mac n’ cheese, look no further!
 You can fry up some tofu, sauté some tempeh, sizzle up some seitan, or throw in some crunchy chickpeas.